iodigital-com/io-technology/data/blog/the-infinite-legacy-cycle-in-front-end.md

 ---
-title: 'The infinite "what were they thinking two years ago"-cycle in front-end'
+title: 'The infinite legacy cycle in front-end'
 date: '2022-06-01'
 tags: ['frontend']
-images:
+images: ['/articles/the-infinite-legacy-cycle-in-front-end/interview.jpg']
-  ['/articles/the-infinite-what-were-they-thinking-two-years-ago-cycle-in-front-end/interview.jpg']
 summary: 'Projects often become legacy in a incredibly short time.
 I have spoken to people in technology with a variety of skills, experience and roles.
 Time to find out how they think about this, what tips they have to prevent these issues and more.'
 authors: ['dave-bitter']
 theme: 'orange'